 Can Cradle Cap Affect Older Children or Adults?

 Yes, cradle cap can affect older children and adults, though it’s less common.
 In these cases, it may present as seborrheic dermatitis.
-If you notice symptoms, consulting a healthcare professional for advice is important.
+If you notice symptoms, consulting a healthcare professional for advice is a good idea.

 Is Cradle Cap Contagious to Other Children?